maryamawitG/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-10,script that displays the result of BREATH to the power LOVE 11,script that converts a number from base 2 to base 10 12,script that prints all possible combinations of two letters, except oo 13,script that prints a number with two decimal places, fol

-lowed by a new line
-script that converts a number from base 10 to base 16
+10,script that displays the result of BREATH to the power LOVE 11,script that converts a number from base 2 to base 10 12,script that prints all possible combinations of two letters, except oo 13,script that prints a number with two decimal places, followed by a new line 14,script that converts a number from base 10 to base 16 15,script that encodes and decodes text using the rot13 encryption